-There are varieties of different types of questions you can be asked on a job interview.
+There are different types of job interview questions you can be asked on a job interview.
 Always expect questions about your employment history, your ability to work, leadership skills, and so on.
 Furthermore, questions will be asked based on behavioral, case, situational, or competency aspect of the job seeker.

 Every question answered on a job interview determines if you can do the job or not.
 Therefore, it is necessary to take out time to prepare for a job interview taking into special consideration the type of interview you will be attending.
 If you answer them well, your potential employer will certainly be pleased, and you stand higher chances of being employed.